 She nodded, accepting this suggestion.
 At that moment, Hastings magically reappeared at Elanore’s side.
 “My apologies, sir, for being delayed.
 The driver was sleeping.”

-Where credit could not be given, she thought a gift might suffice instead.
-However, she had nothing she could freely give other than the apples she was carrying in her basket.
-It was a rather humble offering, but for now, it was all she could offer.
-As such, she turned to him and pressed a few in his hands.
+It pained her to think that his services would go generally unacknowledged by her grandmother.
+He might not permit himself credit but she thought he might accept a gift instead.
+However, she had nothing to freely give other than the apples she was carrying in her basket.
+It was an embarrassingly humble offering, but she turned to him and pressed a few in his hands.
 “If there is anything I may do to return the favor, please let me know.”

 He looked down at the apples, somewhat startled by the gesture.
-She withdrew her fingers quickly from his hand, wondering if she had violated yet another protocol.
+She withdrew her fingers quickly from his hand, wondering if she had violated yet another unspoken protocol.

-“There is something I’d like to ask,” he shifted the apples within his hands.
+“There is something I’d like to ask.”
+He shifted the apples within his hands.

 “Yes, sir?”